Trusted WordPress tutorials, when you need them most.

 If you have a WordPress blog about web development or coding, enabling syntax highlighting in WordPress comments is important.
 With this, readers can easily write code in a readable way.

-This will encourage them to talk about code and share their own snippets in the comments.
+This will encourage them to leave more comments and share their own snippets.
 It not only makes the comments more interesting but also builds a sense of community engagement.

 Plus, if your readers need help, they can easily insert the code in the comment in a way that’s visually appealing and easy to understand for their fellow commenters.